LBDBK/AWRadioFramework/README.md

 4. Install one or more compatible AWRadioFramework station packs.
 5. Start the game with a full restart so Redscript, TweakXL, and Audioware can load the new files.

-Do not install the RELEASE and DEVELOPMENT framework packages together.
-They use the same runtime paths and are alternative builds of the same version.

-## Release and development packages

-### RELEASE

-The release package is intended for normal players and mod distribution.
-It contains only the clean runtime framework:

-- No bundled test station.
-- No probe files.
-- No development comments.
-- No AWRadioFramework diagnostic logging.

-### DEVELOPMENT

-The development package is intended for framework testing and troubleshooting.
-It retains:

-- Diagnostic logging.
-- Build marker.
-- Signature-probe reference files.
-- Test station and test assets.
-- Station creator documentation and templates.

-Use the DEVELOPMENT build when reporting or investigating framework behaviour.
-Use the RELEASE build for normal distribution.

 ## Using the radio

 A correctly installed custom station appears in the native Radioport list and in the mounted vehicle-radio flow.